rohiniamarapini/pinaca/README.md

 # Data ingestion in DB and Response generation.

-A Basic Flask application that'll scrape data from a data source and ingest the same in SQlite DB.
+A Basic Flask application that'll scrape data from a data source and ingest the same into SQlite DB.
 Further, Generate responses according to the field given by client.

 ## Acknowledgements